haallen/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Reflection
+I used the provided code (main.cpp) and incorporated the very helpful instruction from the project walkthrough video.
+My additions to main.cpp can be found starting around line 204 to line 432.

+My code has 3 main sections: 1.)
+Evaluating the current state of the environment; 2.) determining what to do next; and 3.) calculating an optimal trajectory

+In evaluating the current environment (lines 277 - 323), all of the other cars on the road are inspected to see if there are any close by to our vehicle.
+'Closeness' is determined by the distance in s-coordinate from that car to our car; if less than 30m, then the vehicle is considered to be close by.
+The lane of the nearby vehicles is then calculated and stored as coarse flags (e.g. "there's a car to your right") for the behavior section.

+In the behavior evaluation (lines 324 - 336), if there is a car in front of our car, then we check to see if it is possible to change lanes.
+This is done by looking at the flags set in the previous section to see if there's an open lane.
+If an adjacent lane is open, then a trajectory to that lane will be planned.
+If a lane is not open, then the vehicle will decelerate smoothly and stay in lane.

+The final step is to generate a trajectory based on the decided behavior.
+My code (lines 338 - 432) is heavily derived from the code walkthrough.
+A smooth trajectory is generated from previous path points and predicted waypoints by using the spline function.
+The car's speed is based on the flags set in the behavior section.

+The car's behavior is a basic finite state machine where the state of the car (current lane and acceleration) transitions to other finite states based on changes in the external environment.
+As my car currently makes it around the track without incident, I felt that cost fuctions were not needed, but would interesting to return to if/when I have more time.

+# Provided instructions

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).